goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Consider a rainy day where your production keeps crashing but the logs don’t display the error stack trace.
+❌ **Otherwise:** Consider a rainy day where your production keeps crashing but the logs don’t display the error stack trace.
 What happened?
 Your code mistakenly threw a non-error object and the stack trace was lost, a good reason for banging your head against a brick wall.
 A 5min linter setup could detect this TYPO and save your day

 <br/>